Coronavirus Job Retention Scheme

 - your contact name

 - your phone number

 HMRC expect to audit all claims at some stage but will not do this prior to payment.

 What does furloughed mean?

-Furloughed means they remain employed by you and maintain their employment rights.
+Furloughed means your employee remains employed by you and maintains their employment rights.
 It is like a temporary lay off.

 Do I have to close my business and furlough all of my staff?